 - tell your doctor if you smoke.

-- you should know that while you are taking medications to treat HIV infection, your immune system may get stronger and begin to fight other infections that were already in your body, such as pneumonia, herpes virus, tuberculosis, hepatitis, Graves' disease (condition where the body attacks the thyroid gland causing it to be overactive), polymyositis (condition that causes muscle weakness), Guillain-Barré syndrome (weakness, tingling, and possible paralysis due to sudden nerve damage), or a fungal infection.
-If you have a fever or new infection symptom after starting treatment with abacavir, be sure to tell your doctor.
+- you should know that while you are taking medications to treat HIV infection, your immune system may get stronger and begin to fight other infections that were already in your body, such as pneumonia, herpes virus, tuberculosis, hepatitis, or a fungal infection.
+If you have new symptoms after starting treatment with abacavir, be sure to tell your doctor.

 What special dietary instructions should I follow?